Everything PR News

 Two — the ghost job economy

 This is the cleanest example of a public surface left outside the communications perimeter.
 HR makes the call.
 Comms inherits the blowback.
 The careers page is a public statement.
 It needs to be governed like one.
-Every company that gets this wrong is sitting on a future regulatory exposure, a future journalist exposé, or both.
+See: One in Four Jobs Is a Lie: The Ghost Job Reputation Crisis.

 Three — the Agmon moment